ContactVault Logo ContactVault ALPHA v.1.0

 Signed links with short lifetimes

-Magic links and admin actions are protected with HMAC signatures, embedded nonces and explicit expiration.
+Verification links, applicant login links, and sensitive actions are protected with HMAC signatures, embedded nonces, and explicit expiration.
 Tokens are verified on every use and marked as consumed to prevent reuse.

 Abuse‑resistant by default

-The API enforces burst limits, daily quotas and optional proof‑of‑work to slow down automated abuse without penalizing normal users.
+Public entry points enforce burst limits, daily quotas, email/IP throttles, and optional proof-of-work to slow down automated abuse without penalizing normal applicants.

 • Configurable proof-of-work gate for public forms.